chinamike65/hugo-tuolesi/content/book4/book4en.md

 Everything in the world is changing in an instant, but we can't see it, come out, and don't understand the truth.

 For example, the high-rise buildings in front of us are changing and decaying in an instant, but we don’t understand it now.
-We have to wait until our wisdom grows before we realize the impermanence and principles, and we will not be attached to everything. .
+We have to wait until our wisdom grows before we realize the impermanence and principles, and we will not be attached to anything.

-Suffering from samsara, 16
+Suffering from samsara

+16

 The suffering of sentient beings from beginningless time is endless.
 We do not know how many times we have been in hell, how many times we have fallen into the realm of hungry ghosts, suffering;

 How many times have I gone to the realm of heaven, experienced short-lived happiness, and then fell down after the blessings were exhausted.